typicode/katon/README.md

 # Katon

-Better development workflow for __Node__ and __Front-End projects__.
+__Katon is all about saving you time during development.__

-There's something we do every day: open Terminal, start project server... and then start coding.
-Wouldn't it be nice if  we could start coding immediately?
+There's something repetitive that we do: open a terminal, start development server, ... and then start coding.

-Katon will start your projects in the background and serve them locally on .dev domains.
+Using Katon, you can totally forget about manually starting development servers each time.
+Instead, link them once to Katon and it will automatically start them for you and serve them locally on .dev domains.

-It will do that automatically for you when you log onto your Mac, so that you can focus on your tasks and forget about manually starting your servers each time.

-Katon runs on MacOS and works with __all__ your usual tools and frameworks (Express, Grunt, Gulp, ...).
+Katon runs on MacOs and works with __all__ your usual tools (Express, Grunt, Gulp, ...).

 [![NPM version](https://badge.fury.io/js/katon.png)](http://badge.fury.io/js/katon)